 More supply chain analyst behavioral questions:

 Tip: Showcase your domain knowledge, problem-solving, and critical thinking.
-Highlight your past work and quantify your contributions when possible, but remember it’s equally important to show that you’re a team player.
+Highlight your past work and quantify your contributions when possible, but remember it’s equally important to show you’re a team player.

 Discuss various factors (like product lifecycle, demand predictability, lead times, etc.) that must be considered when implementing a strategy.
 What factors would you prioritize?
 Be sure to tailor your approach based on a company’s product line.